How to sell Learning and Development to a sceptical CEO

 These businesses are often at serious risk of disruption from fast-growing, young businesses.
 To avoid being forced out by these new businesses, older organisations need to react and adapt – and doing that is going to require a bunch of skills they may well not have access to.

 When you’ve got skill gaps in an organisation, you’ve got three options: buy, borrow or build.
 “Buying” skill means hiring someone with the skills you need – but this can be prohibitively expensive: you’re probably dipping into an already scarce and expensive talent pool.
 “Borrowing” is contracting – which is also expensive, but with the added drawback that it’s only ever a short-term solution.
-Finally – you can “build” the skills in your own workforce through investing in L&D. This might take longer than the other options – but it’s a fantastic long-term investment, and generally the course of action that these businesses should be taking.
+Finally – you can “build” the skills in your own workforce by investing in L&D (find out how Next Jump has done it here).
+This might take longer than the other options – but it’s a fantastic long-term investment, and generally the course of action that these businesses should be taking.